Overmassive black holes in the early Universe can be explained by gas-rich, dark matter-dominated galaxies: Methods

 We measure $M_\mathrm{dyn}$ by summing the stellar, gas, and dark mass within the stellar half-mass radius and multiplying by two, approximating the observationally traced $M_\mathrm{dyn}$.
 We calculate $M_\mathrm{BH}$ from the $M_\mathrm{BH}$–$M_\mathrm{bulge}$ relation of \citet{Kormendy:2013aa}

 where, as in \citet{Maiolino:2024ac}, we are assuming that $M_\mathrm{bulge}\approx M_\mathrm{dyn}$ in the elliptical galaxies on which their relation is based, as they have very little gas content.
 We neglect the dark matter contribution to $M_\mathrm{dyn}$, which may contribute $\sim$10--40\% in early type galaxies \citep{Cappellari:2006aa,Cappellari:2013aa,Gerhard:2013aa}.
 A relation calibrated including this contribution could decrease the calculated $M_\mathrm{BH}$ by $\sim$0.05--0.2\,dex.
 There is an intrinsic scatter of 0.29\,dex in this relation \citep{Kormendy:2013aa}, and thus we randomly draw the BH masses 1000 times from a $\sigma=0.29\,\mathrm{dex}$ Gaussian distribution around the relation.
 We verified that there are no systemic changes in trend and only a moderate increase in scatter by sampling from the intrinsic scatter.
-We use the same $M_\ast$ for galaxies as we use in the dynamical mass calculation (i.e. the total stellar mass).
+We use the same $M_\ast$ for galaxies as we use in the dynamical mass calculation (i.e., twice the stellar mass within the stellar half-mass radius, or, equivalently, the total stellar mass).
+We note that if we instead use the masses within twice the stellar half-mass radius for $M_\ast$ and for calculating $M_\mathrm{dyn}$, the resulting $M_\mathrm{BH}$–$M_\mathrm{\ast}$ is increased by $\sim$0.2--0.3\,dex.